 Social interdependence theory: Social interdependence theory offers a basis through which all group knowledge acquisition activity is developed.
-Cooperative instruction is centred on the theoretical proposition of social interdependence, originating from the researches of Morton Deutsch and Kurt Lewin at the university of Berlin in the early 1902 (Johnson, et al, 2000).

-Slavin (1995) revealed that through social interdependence, team mates could enhance trainee's success by: (a) offering and accepting assistance as well as hints that are either personal or task-oriented; (b) interchanging information as well as resources, verbally expatiating deliberation as well as over viewing briefly, and transferring a trainee idea to another trainee; (c) offering and accepting responses on group activity as well as group behaviours, controlling input of every trainee; (d) questioning every trainee thinking pattern through brainstorming activity as well as encouragement to acquire knowledge; (e) planning greater efforts to acquire knowledge, motivating trainees to raise concentration level in execution of individual as well as group task; (f) jointly enhancing trainee's thinking as well as attitude; (g) involving trainees in personal development as well as small team competencies required for efficient group work; and (h) processing how efficient team mates are interacting collectively and how the manner of their team's efficiency could be periodically enhanced.
+Cooperative instruction is centered on the theoretical proposition of social interdependence, originating from the researches of Morton Deutsch and Kurt Lewin at the university of Berlin in the early 1902 (Johnson, et al, 2000).
+Social interdependence exist when the output of trainees are influenced by trainees actions as well as actions of other trainees (Johnson & Johnson, 1998).
+Social interdependence occurs in two forms: positive interdependence (if activity of trainees enhance attainment of group objectives) and negative (if activity of trainees obstruct attainment of other trainee's objectives).
+According to Slavin (1995) the social interdependence theory improves knowledge acquisition pattern from trainees struggling individually to team acquiring knowledge collaboratively, as well as increasing the probability to acquire knowledge.
+During team knowledge acquisition process, the first type of interdependence generates positive interaction that arises as team mates stimulate as well as enhances team members ability to attain team's objectives, and knowledge acquired by each trainee.
+Slavin (1995) revealed that through social interdependence, team mates could enhance trainee's success by: (a) offering and accepting assistance as well as hints that are either personal or task-oriented; (b) interchanging information as well as resources, verbally expatiating deliberation as well as over viewing briefly, and transferring a trainee idea to another trainee; (c) offering and accepting responses on group activity as well as group behaviours, controling input of every trainee; (d) questioning every trainee thinking pattern through brainstorming activity as well as encouragement to acquire knowledge; (e) planning greater efforts to acquire knowledge, motivating trainees to raise concentration level in execution of individual as well as group task; (f) jointly enhancing trainee's thinking as well as attitude; (g) involving trainees in personal development as well as small team competencies required for efficient group work; and (h) processing how efficient team mates are interacting collectively and how the manner of their team's efficiency could be periodically enhanced.
 A good understanding of this theoretical proposition will greatly enhance effective cooperative instruction.